sindresorhus/eslint-plugin-unicorn/docs/rules/no-useless-spread.md

 - `for…of` loop can iterate over any iterable object not just array, it's unnecessary to convert iterable to an array.

-- `yield*` can also `yield` another iterable, it's unnecessary to convert iterable to an array.
+- `yield*` can delegate another iterable, it's unnecessary to convert iterable to an array.

 This rule is fixable.